mrajeev08/MadaAccess/supplementary.md

 the population in that grid cell for each district or commune to get administrative level estimates of travel times to the nearest ARMC.
-Figure S1 shows the raster inputs as well as the resulting estimates of travel times at the admin level.
+Figure S1 shows the raster inputs as well as the resulting estimates of travel times at the admin level. ![Caption for the picture.](figs/S1.1.jpeg)

 ``` r
 library(here)